reloadbrain/spring5-functional-reactive-web/README.md

-Funtional Reactive Web with Spring 5 - Still in Milestone realease, but looks like alot of new and exciting features ahead.
+Functional Reactive Web with Spring 5 - Still in Milestone realease, but looks like alot of new and exciting features ahead.

 Trying out the new RouterFunction instead of the normal @RestController and Spring's Reactor's Mono and Flux